indimail/indimail-virtualdomains/README-indimail.md

 If you have enough experience on your belt you can dive into this [document](https://github.com/mbhangui/indimail-virtualdomains/blob/v3.2/README.md).

-Once you have installed IndiMail, you will find all man pages in @mandir@ and documents in @prefix@/share/indimail/doc.
+Once you have installed IndiMail, you will find all man pages in /usr/share/man and documents in /usr/share/indimail/doc.
 You can do man indimail to get started with understanding IndiMail.

 #DISCLAIMER